Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 ### Extra tip:

 Many times, animation data is broken (not the plugin's fault, the animation files have incorrect data), so animations may not present accurately or not play at all.
 So I made a hack to try and fix them, by adding custom keyframing into time arrays.
 Use `-O useTimeHack` on export and try it out to see if your animations are back up again.
-Tested with a few models only, not 100% accurate.
+Tested with a few models only, and it's not 100% accurate in no way.

 ### Extra tip 2:

-For some models I'm getting inconsistent results while importing to Blender.
-So use FBXReview or other Autodesk product (like 3ds Max or Maya) to see if the problem is with the export or the import plugin.
+If for some models you get inconsistent results while importing to Blender, try opening it on FBXReview or other Autodesk product (like 3ds Max or Maya) to see if the problem is with the export or the import plugin.

+That's all I know for now.

+Cheers.